openai/neural-mmo/docs/source/rst/devguide.rst

 |icon| Foreword
 ###############

 We're actively looking for academic collaborators and open source contributors for all aspects of the project, including those that do not involve any AI or ML.
-Message me on Discord if you are interested in getting involved.
-This guide serves as a brief organizational overview of Neural MMO for new contributors and links to a scrum board.
+This guide serves as a brief organizational overview of Neural MMO for new contributors and links to the scrum board.
 It also contains information on some of the more important technical decisions in this project, some of which may be important to you depending on which portion of the project you are interested in.

+|icon| Contributing
+###################

+We manage major improvements and expansions through a Github Projects `[Scrum Board] <https://github.com/jsuarez5341/neural-mmo/projects>`_ as of v1.5.
+This is a non-exhaustive list.
+Feel free to propose new efforts.
+Also, come introduce yourself on Discord!

 |icon| Code Structure
 #####################